Frank Q. Jackson, the 24-year-old grandson of Cleveland Mayor Frank Q. Jackson, was fatally shot.

 On Sunday night, Cleveland Mayor Frank Jackson’s grandson was shot and died as family members hurried to the murder scene.

-On Sidaway and E., Frank Q. Jackson, 24, was shot.
-Around 9 p.m., 70th St. The Cleveland Police Department confirmed that a shooting occurred in the city’s Kinsman area at 10 a.m. local time.
+The Cleveland Police Department verified that Frank Q. Jackson, 24, was shot near Sidaway and E. 70th St. in the city’s Kinsman area at around 9 p.m. local time.

 According to Cleveland.com, police officers rushed the area near the Garden Valley housing complex, including several homicide detectives and one agent from the federal Bureau of Alcohol, Tobacco, and Firearms.